We want to help researchers to get it right when they write about the early years of triathlon and Ironman.

 I was interviewed by telephone in 1983 regarding the origins of “Iron Man.”
 The interview appeared in the 1983 Race Program for the Ironman Triathlon in Kona.
 In that interview I answered all the questions in the first person (singular).
 My statements made it appear that the idea emerged, full-blown, in my mind at a drunken party of macho males.
 I helped that interpretation along with quotes such as, “after a lot of beers….” and , “the whole thing got a big laugh.
 “Actually, at the February 1977 awards meeting in question, the drink for the attendees was one small paper cup of beer or orange drink as we filed in to the area.

 Much has been made of a challenge supposedly issued at the Relay Awards.
 For six years I believed that I had been heard to speak during the intermission.
 Since no one had heard me no one told me they had not heard me.
-The room was so noisy that we have not been able to find anyone who can remember hearing any announcements during the break.
+The outdoor area was so noisy that we have not been able to find anyone who can remember hearing any announcements during the break.
 I did tell Judy what I had said after I returned to the table.
 Our decision had included the plan to make our triathlon a surprise announcement at the annual banquet meeting of the Waikiki Swim Club.
 Judy was less than happy that I had let the cat out of the bag.
 Then she realized no one could have heard me.
 We kept to the plan.
 The two of us announced our Around the Island Triathlon at the swim banquet in October 1977.
 There was a lot of laughter.